anmsajedulalam/Extracting-faces-from-cc-footage-using-Multi-Task-Cascaded-Convolutional-Neural-Networks-and-OpenCV/README.md

 https://www.youtube.com/watch?v=b3C18k7vAP8

-### Story of this cctv footage:
+### Background Story of this cctv footage:

-Abrar Fahad (12 February 1998 - 7 October 2019), a second-year student of electrical and electronic engineering, was tortured and then killed by BUET's Chhatra League leaders.
-An autopsy stated that Fahad was beaten to death by a blunt object.
+The leaders of the Chhatra League at BUET tortured and eventually assassinated Abrar Fahad, a second-year electrical and electronic engineering student (12 February 1998 – 7 October 2019).
+Fahad was battered to death with a blunt object, according to an autopsy.

 ### References: